A mountain of emotions

 Massif des Grandes Rousses

-Département et Région : Isère and Auvergne Rhône-Alpes (AURA)
+Département and Région : Isère and Auvergne Rhône-Alpes (AURA)

 Stage on Route des Grandes Alpes® : variant Saint-Jean-d'Arves / L'Alpe d'Huez and variant L'Alpe d'Huez / Briançon